Skip to main content

 Configure the agent

-Click the title of the agent to edit it and provide a short description to help you keep track of what it does.
+Select the title field for the API agent and give it a name.
+Add a short description so you can keep track of what the agent is for.

 4